arunwagle/DemoRepo/clients/Mizuho/Reporting/README.md

 ### High Level Application Flow
 - [x] Bulk upload CSV data from on-premise location to Bluemix Object storage
 - [x] Create schema in DB2 Warehouse on cloud from the CSV files
-- [x] Move data from Bluemix Object storage to DB2 Warehouse on cloud using Bluemix Data Connect
+- [x] Move data from Bluemix Object storage to DB2 Warehouse on cloud using IBM DSX
 - [x] Generate reports using Cognos Analytics on cloud
 - [x] Automate all the above steps using Bluemix Workflow Scheduler